Sunday Morning Overview

 Sunday Morning Schedule

 - 9:45 am — Infants / Toddlers are dropped off downstairs.
-Jr. High youth make their way upstairs.
+Jr. and Sr. High youth make their way upstairs.

 - 10:00 am — Families gather in the sanctuary for the start of service.